GSathish/eece211/n-ThreadSafety.md

 It's become common in the Java API to find two mutable data types that do the same thing, one Thread-safe and the other not.
 The reason is what this quote indicates: Thread-safe data types usually incur a performance penalty compared to an unsafe type.

-It's deeply unfortunate that `StringBuffer` and `StringBuilder` are named so similarly, without any indication in the name that thread safety is the crucial difference between them.
+It's rather unfortunate that `StringBuffer` and `StringBuilder` are named so similarly, without any indication in the name that thread safety is the crucial difference between them.
 It's also unfortunate that they don't share a common interface, so you can't simply swap in one implementation for the other for the times when you need thread safety.
 The Java collection interfaces do much better in this respect, as we'll see next.

 ### Thread-safe Collections